wesk1/octoflashsailfish/README.md

 ## Instructions

-FlashSailfish adds a settings panel to OctoPrint where you can set the firmware update url it defaults to http://s3.amazonaws.com/sailfish-firmware.polar3d.com/release/firmware.xml
+FlashSailfish adds a settings panel to OctoPrint where you can set the firmware update url: It's currently defaults to http://s3.amazonaws.com/sailfish-firmware.polar3d.com/release/firmware.xml

 To update your firmware, choose the correct printer motherboard and select a